anegg0/gr0wing-hugo/content/posts/2013-01-07-speedlinking.md

 </p>

 <p style="text-align: left;">
-  The iPhone&#8217;s terrible &#8220;autocorrect&#8221; functionality generates so many misunderstandings that there is a whole website just about that!: <a href="http://www.damnyouautocorrect.com" target="_blank">http://www.damnyouautocorrect.com</a>
+  The iPhone&#8217;s terrible "autocorrect" functionality generates so many misunderstandings that there is a whole website just about that!: <a href="http://www.damnyouautocorrect.com" target="_blank">http://www.damnyouautocorrect.com</a>
 </p>

 <p style="text-align: left;">